 Displaying Tweets in a Widget

-If you’re Twitter Feed is displayed on a website through a widget try using the Twitter API or Embedded Timelines feature to display your tweets on your website.
+If your Twitter Feed is displayed on a website through a widget try using the Twitter API or Embedded Timelines feature to display your tweets on your website.

 For some, using the mobile version of Twitter is a more accessible alternative.
 It is more basic in function and layout and makes navigation easier.

 There are also many apps for Twitter that can yield a more accessible experience.
 Plume for Android devices and Easy Chirp: an accessible alternative to Twitter.
 Easy Chirp operates in a similar way to the main Twitter website but provides a more consistent layout, good keyboard navigation, better support for assistive technologies such as screen readers, and also provides a method for tweeting accessible images.

 YouTube is a popular video sharing website.
 It contains a variety of user-generated videos.
 YouTube also has a range of professionally created content including clips from television shows and commercials, movie clips and music videos.
 Users who visit the YouTube website can view these videos, but only people who have registered accounts may upload videos online.